Rebhan

 8. Right to revoke the declaration of consent under data protection law

-9. Automated decision-making in individual cases including profiling
+9. Automated decision-making in individual cases, including profiling

 This does not apply if the decision

-3. takes place with your express consent.
+3. with your express consent.

-10. Right to complain to a supervisory authority
+10. Right to lodge a complaint with a supervisory authority

-VII.
-Definition of terms
+IX.
+Definitions of terms

 This section provides you with an overview of the terms used in this data protection declaration.
 Many of the terms are of a legal nature, mainly defined in Art.
 4 of the GDPR.
 The legal definitions are binding.
 The following explanations, on the other hand, are mainly intended for understanding.
 The terms are sorted alphabetically.